A Guide to High Voltage Insulating Gloves and Sleeves

 Daily Glove Inspection: Your First Line of Defense

 - Visual Inspection: Carefully inspect the entire surface of the glove, inside and out.
-Look for cuts, holes, tears, embedded objects, cracks (ozone cutting), and changes in texture like swelling, hardening, or stickiness.
-Pay close attention to the areas between the fingers.
+Look for cuts, holes, tears, embedded objects, cracks (including ozone cutting), or changes in texture such as swelling, hardening, or stickiness.

-- Repeat for the Other Side: Turn the glove inside out and repeat the visual and air tests to ensure no damage is missed.
+- Repeat for the Interior: Turn the glove inside out and repeat the visual and air tests to catch defects not visible from the exterior.

-- Inspect Leather Protectors: Check the leather protectors for embedded metal shavings, excessive wear, or any damage that could harm the rubber glove underneath.
+- Inspect the Leather Protectors: Check for embedded metal, excessive wear, or damage that could compromise the rubber glove beneath.

 Periodic Retesting and Dielectric Testing